sphynx-owner/JFA_driven_motion_blur_addon/README.md

 # Instructions

-**For Godot 4.4 users:** I introduced a new Godot 4.4 branch with required fixes.
-Download from it instead.

 1. Take the contents of the "addons" folder and move them to an "addons" folder in your project.
 2. Add an environment node, then add a MotionBlurCompositor (NEW!!) to it.
 3. Add a new PreBlurProcessor effect, which is now required.
 After it, add a new GuertinMotionBlur, SphynxSimpleJumpFloodMotionBlur, or ExperimentalJumpFloodMotionBlur.